zhangchen-xu/rllm_0.3/README.md

 <div align="center">
   <img src="figures/deepscaler.png" width="60%" />

-  <sub>*Figure 1: DeepScaleR 1.5B model's Pass@1 accuracy on AIME2024 as RL training progresses.
+  <sub>*DeepScaleR 1.5B model's Pass@1 accuracy on AIME2024 as RL training progresses.
 At step 1040 and 1520, the context length is extended to 16K and 24K.
 For more details, see our [blog post](https://pretty-radio-b75.notion.site/DeepScaleR-Surpassing-O1-Preview-with-a-1-5B-Model-by-Scaling-RL-19681902c1468005bed8ca303013a4e2) .*</sub>
 </div>

-## Systems
+## System 🤖

 <div align="center">
   <img src="figures/verl_pipeline.png" width="60%" />